Fungus + Clones

 These organisms originally were autotrophic and could produce their own food, hypothetically living indefinitely, but an event during the boundary between the proterozoic and phanerozoic suddenly made all of them heterotrophic.
 Now, most of them are parasitic, living inside of an animal host.

 Each clone is visually distinct from one another, developing unique colors and habits.
-Each one has a disctinctive color that it possesses, and over the many years of adaptation they have developed abilities to enhance their host's performance.
+Each one has a disctinctive color that it possesses, and over the many years of adaptation they have developed the ability to synthesize particular molecules to aid the host's performance.
+Interestingly, none of them have thought to learn to manufacture chlorophyll.
+Then they probably wouldn't have to go to the effort to find people to parasitize over and over.

 Individuals